-Airfare is sometimes part of the cruise fare.
+2. Airfare is sometimes part of the cruise fare.

-Book during a promotional period or choose a certain itinerary or cruise line and the fare you pay may include roundtrip flights.
+Book during a promotional period or choose a certain itinerary or cruise line, and the fare you pay may include round-trip flights.

-The majority of Oceania’s cruises are bookable at all-inclusive O Life Choice fares that include round-trip airfare.
+Silversea includes free airfare on certain itineraries.
+Meanwhile, most of Oceania’s cruises are bookable at all-inclusive simply MORE™ fares that include round-trip airfare.

-Shore excursions can be included at no extra cost.
+3. Shore excursions can be included at no extra cost.

 Actually seeing what you’ve dreamt of seeing can often be a pricy proposition.
 Some luxury lines now include shore excursions as part of the cruise fare paid.

-Again, Regent leads in inclusions and its pricing includes free-unlimited shore excursions as well as free one-night hotel stays or two- or three-night land programs pre- or post-cruise on certain itineraries.
+Again, Regent leads in inclusions, and its pricing includes free-unlimited shore excursions as well as free one-night hotel stays or two- or three-night land programs pre- or post-cruise on certain itineraries.

-There’s generally no upcharge for specialty dining.
+4. There’s generally no upcharge for specialty dining.

-These ships visit ports larger vessels often do not.
+5. These ships visit ports larger vessels often do not.

-Staterooms and suites are often more spacious.
+6. Staterooms and suites are often more spacious.